-Research shows that a sedimentary lifestyle takes a tremendous toll on your mental health.
-Various studies show that those who spend most of their time sitting and do not exercise have triple the risk of experiencing depressive symptoms.
+Research shows that a sedentary lifestyle takes a tremendous toll on your mental health.
+Various studies show that those who do not exercise have triple the risk of manifesting depression.
 Other studies have linked a lack of exercise to an increased risk for developing dementia.
 Although limited, another study suggests that inactivity changes the neurons in the brain, therefore altering how our minds function.

 And if you’re thinking that your phone isn’t negatively affecting you because you don’t have Facebook, think again.
 Tasks you might think of as harmless such as constantly checking your emails or receiving news alerts on your phone add to your stress levels and can lead to excessive worrying, lowering your overall quality of life.

 Now, we are not suggesting that you throw away your new iPhone and move to a cabin in the woods but reducing your screen time can do wonders for your mind.
 Start small, and set some phone-free time aside every day.
 Use that time to try a hobby, read a book, take a bath, or just relax your mind.
 In no time you’ll realize that you actually enjoy taking a break from your phone.|

 Do you pride yourself on your ability to internalize your emotions and put on a smile no matter the situation?
 While being able to keep your cool is often necessary, studies show that suppressing emotions – particularly anger – can be detrimental to your mental health.
 Neglecting your emotional needs can make it more difficult for you to say no, establish boundaries, and form healthy relationships.
 It can also cause anxiety, depression, and lower self-esteem.
 And overtime, bottling up your anger makes you a ticking time bomb that can be set off by the smallest inconvenience.